 The problem is that there are many different types of laptop keyboards.
 They vary widely based on the age of the machine and its design.
 You can carefully pry off some as a whole unit, others you can ease open key by key.
 In some cases, you won’t be able to remove the keyboard at all — because the company didn’t manufacture it that way.

 If you’re having difficulty removing the keys or are afraid of causing further damage to your computer, wait until you can take it to a professional.
-They’ll know how to handle this action best.
+Paying a professional will ensure they will clean it without damage.

-In most cases, it’s feasible that you’ll be able to save your laptop from whatever was spilled on it or stuck in it.
+It’s often possible to salvage your laptop from spills if you catch it and clean it promptly after the accident.
 In some cases — especially with exposure to moisture — your computer may be a lost cause.
 When in doubt, consult a professional for help.
 Or at least seek confirmation that it’s time to start shopping for a new laptop.

 - How to clean a laptop screen